JordanGreenies/NodeJS-Reverse-Powershell-Websocket/README.md

 * Powershell catches errors that may occur with commands & reports them back to the websocket

 ## Requirements
-* A server capable of a NodeJS environment with Websocket package
+* A server capable of a Nodejs environment with Websocket package
 * Remote PC (victim) with Windows 10/11

 ## Known Issues